 88. What factors affect the contractility of the heart?

-Coronary blood flow, sympathetic nerve stimulation, Inotropic drugs, Physiologic depressants, damage to
+Coronary blood flow, sympathetic nerve stimulation, inotropic drugs, physiologic depressants, and damage to the heart.

 89. What are the left atrial filling pressures?